REDWEB

 Back to top

 Abstract message handler.
-Provide a name in the constructor; clients send `{ type: name, ... }` to target it.
+Provide a name in the constructor; clients send `{ type: name, ... }` to target JSON messages, while binary frames can be accepted and handled as raw Buffer payloads.

 js